priyausjobs/angular-multirepo-microfrontend-remote-app/README.md

 # RemoteApp
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.

-# Angular Micro frontend Architecture with multiple repositories
+# Angular Micro frontend Architecture with multiple repositories webpack module federation
 Micro-frontend is a pattern that allows to build the frontend applications as individual applications (remote) that can be integrated within a shell (host) application.
 Module federation plugin of the Webpack is used to load these remote micro-frontend applications into a host application.

 ## Prerequisites